-- applicable, a copy of the monitoring contract with an outside vendor. - 12.9 A suballocator may elect to enter into a Joint Powers Agreement with Minnesota Housing.
+- 12.9 A suballocator may elect to enter into a Joint Powers Agreement with Minnesota Housing.
 Under a Joint Powers Agreement, Minnesota Housing will perform certain functions related to the credit allocation and compliance monitoring.
 As a condition of the Joint Powers Agreement, the participating suballocator will transfer its entire annual tax credit distribution to Minnesota Housing. - 12.10 Suballocators are responsible for entering into an agreement with HUD to perform Subsidy Layering Reviews.